-- If the email open event, when tracked, goes through a proxy; this is true of emails opened in Gmail
+- If the email open event, when tracked, goes through a proxy; this is true of emails opened in Gmail.

-- If the email open event is synced to Klaviyo through an integration, like MailChimp; in this case, the IP we assess will be a MailChimp server IP and not the actual email recipient's IP
+- If the email open event is synced to Klaviyo through an integration, like Mailchimp; in this case, the IP we assess will be a Mailchimp server IP and not the actual email recipient's IP.

 Update Location Information Yourself

-- $city: city they live in
+- $city: the city where they live

-- $region: region or state they live in
+- $region: the state/region where they live

-- $country: country they live in
+- $country: the country where they live

-- $zip: postal code where they live
+- $zip: the postal code where they live

 Most notable here is the "$" before the property name -- all Klaviyo properties contain the "$" prefix.